dave-elkan/japanese-sewing-patterns/ebook/index.md

 <p>
 Soon, I was receiving dozens of emails from my English speaking blog readers, who <strong>bravely tried a Japanese sewing pattern––only to get stuck.</strong> Many had to resort to getting a professional seamstress to finish off their garment.
 A very expensive result and not very fun at all!</p>
 <p>
-This is why I created my ebook, How to Sew Japanese Sewing Patterns.
+This is why I created my e-book, "How to Sew Japanese Sewing Patterns".
 A beginner friendly, tutorial style guide to understanding and sewing Japanese sewing patterns.</p>
 <p>Some testimonials from my e-book readers...</p>
-<p><i>You are so much help; I never would have even attempted Japanese sewing patterns (in Japanese) without your book and blog. ~ Mary</i></p>
+<p><i>You are so much help; I never would have even attempted Japanese sewing patterns (in Japanese) without your book and blog. <br>~Mary</i></p>

 <p><i>Thank you so much for your fabulous book!
 There are always questions when you take on the challenge of trying to make something that has been put together in another country AND in another language and so your book has been so very helpful in answering so many questions - I have bought more patterns since reading it because I feel more confident now!
-Thanks so much again.
+Thanks so much again.<br>
 ~ Felicity</i></p>

 <p><i>It is a great reference and has given me confidence to sew Japanese patterns.
 Even though I have a Japanese daughter in law who can help me with words, she is not here all the time so your book makes me independent and I learn for myself!
 Thank you for taking the time to help others enjoy Japanese pattern books.
 I want to buy more to try and will at some stage.
-~ Anonymous reader</i></p>
+<br>~Anonymous reader</i></p>

 <h1><center>Introducing...</center></h1>